VladaAlek/find-mysterious-word/README.md

     - [Blame](/assets/images/blame_github.png)

-- Issue that the time_counter function was called before all other functions or in the wrong place of the play_game funcion disrupting the wished line of commands
+- Issue that the time_counter function was called before all other functions or in the wrong place of the play_game function disrupting the desired line of commands.

     ![Count Down Issue](/assets/images/count_down_issue.PNG)